 On special occasions when out-of-uniform days are announced, students are to comply with the dress code guidelines provided for the day.
 All dress-down clothing should be modest.
 For girls, modest means shorts and skirts that are no more than a couple of inches above the knee.
 Fingertips should touch the bottom of the shorts or skirt when the student is standing tall.
 No low-cut shirts and blouses.
 Clothing is not to be excessively tight or revealing.
 Spaghetti straps are unacceptable, straps should be a least three fingers wide.
 Leggings must be accompanied with a top that appropriately covers the top of the leggings.
 Clothing must cover the abdomen.
-For boys and girls, tee shirts should not advertise anything violent or of a sexual nature.
+For boys and girls, tee shirts should not advertise anything violent, of a sexual nature, or contradict/undermine the mission of Sacred Heart Academy.
 Boys' shirts may not be sleeveless.
 High heels, tap shoes, and flip flops are unacceptable.